SumanAsim22/python-habit-tracker/README.md

    `pip install -r requirements.txt`
 4. Start the Habit Tracker application using the following command `python main.py`
-5. Enter the name of the database to connect to.
+5. Enter the name of the database to connect to (e.g. `test.db`)
-   (E.g. `test.db`)

 Note:
-   The project comes with a preexisitng database `test.db`.
+- The project comes with a preexisitng database `test.db`.
 This database contains 5 predefined habits as well as example task checkoffs for a period of 4 weeks and the corresponding streaks.
 It can be used to gain an understanding of the application.
-   To work with a new database, enter the preferred database name when prompted.
+- To work with a new database, enter the preferred database name when prompted.
 This will create a blank database and connect the application to it.
 Enter this name again when restarting the application.